obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.7.0

-A custom broadcast message was received
+A custom broadcast message, sent by the server, requested by one of the websocket clients.

 **Response Items:**